 This post is not sponsored, but does contain affiliate links.
 To learn more, hop over to our Disclosure page.

 I absolutely LOVE flying.
-Even more than donuts.
+Even more than I love donuts.

 Later this year, my family and I are embarking on our first family vacation in years.
 Six family members are super excited to see NYC for the first time.
-One family member is super excited to curl up in her (coach) seat and nibble Hawaiian Airlines’ food offerings.
-Guess who that family member could be…
+One family member is super excited to curl up in her (coach) seat and nibble Hawaiian Airlines’ eclectic food offerings.
+Guess who that family member is…

 Aside from my airplane obsession, I am also very interested in fashion, and specifically, making fashion attainable and workable for everyday women.
 There are plenty of reasons for normal people (*ahem* not me) to hate flying.
 The airport is stressful, the seats keep shrinking, and the food is pretty abysmal.
 I get that.
-BUT I also think that by doing something as simple as carefully planning your travel outfits, it becomes possible to make even a stressful and cramped experience just a bit more enjoyable.
+BUT I also think that by doing something as simple as carefully planning your travel outfits, it is possible to make even a stressful and cramped experience into an experience that is, dare I say, enjoyable.

 Read on to find out what not to wear on a plane, and what to wear instead!